Selling a business set up as a C corporation can have some very painful tax consequences.

 The primary difference from a tax perspective is the C Corp profits are subject to “Double Taxation”.
 Meaning the corporate entity is taxed and then the shareholders are taxed when what’s left is taken out of the C corp by the shareholders.

-S Corps and LLCs are often set-up as “pass through” entities meaning there is only taxation at the shareholder or member level (we’ll use shareholder and member interchangeably but there are some differences).
+S Corps and LLCs are often set-up as “pass-through” entities meaning there is only taxation at the shareholder or member level (we’ll use shareholder and member interchangeably but there are some differences).
 There are circumstances where LLCs are taxed as C Corps.
 Check with your CPA when you establish your LLC to make certain it’s set-up correctly.

 Double taxation can be painful

-Many business owners have been advised by their accountants over the years to switch from a C corp to an S corp but the business owners have ignored this advise too often.
+Many business owners have been advised by their accountants over the years to switch from a C corp to an S corp but the business owners have ignored this advice too often.
 Timing the conversion can have an effect on the impact felt by the C to S conversion.
 If it comes time to sell your C Corp almost all buyers prefer an asset sale as opposed to buying the stock of your C corp.
 Therein lies the value trap caused by the double taxation at the C corp level.

 Why is important to advisors like us (Mergers & Acquisition advisors and business brokers) who sell businesses for business owners?
-Because the same “double taxation” on your profits could be a problem upon sale of the business.
+Because the same “double taxation” on your profits could be a problem upon the sale of the business.
 How would you feel if you spent decades building a business and then when you sell it you get the privilege of paying 50% or more in taxes on the selling price?

 How Long does it take to get the S Corp tax treatment after you convert?

-There is a look back period in the tax law that is designed so that you can’t just convert your C corp to an S corp at the time of sale and reap the lower tax windfall.
+There is a look back period in the tax law that is designed so that you can’t just convert your C Corp to an S corp at the time of sale and reap the lower tax windfall.
 The IRS is way too smart for that trick.